codahale/veil/docs/src/design/mres.md

 there.
 Further, the attacker cannot modify the copy of the DEK, the ephemeral public key, or the header length each recipient receives.

-The encrypted headers and/or padding for other recipients are not IND-CCA2-secure for all recipients, so the attacker may modify those without producing invalid headers.
-Similarly, the encrypted message is only IND-CPA-secure.
-Any attacker attempting to modify any of those, however, will have to forge a valid signature for the overall message to be valid.
-As [`veil.schnorr`](schnorr.md) is SUF-CMA-secure, this is not possible.
+The encrypted headers and padding are IND-CCA2-secure for all recipients, as the first message block MAC essentially forms an AEAD with the encrypted headers and padding as authenticated data.
+Any modification of headers for other recipients or of the padding will result in an invalid MAC and thus a decryption error.

 ## Multi-Recipient Authenticity